mosparo/documentation/docs/4_usage/7_settings.md

 ## Design

-mosparo offers you the possibility to change the design of the mosparo box as far as possible and adapt it to your website.
-Use the design settings to adjust the look and feal.
-To make it easier to configure mosparo, there are two modes.
-With the simple mode, you choose the most important colors for your website and the size of the box and mosparo handles the rest.
+mosparo offers you the functionality to change the design of the mosparo box as much as possible and adapt it to your website.
+Use the design settings to adjust the look and feel.

-If you want to configure all options, you can switch to the advanced mode and change every single color and other options.
-You can change between these two modes any time you want.
+### Design modes

+The three design modes make it easier for you to configure the design of the mosparo box:

+- With the **simple visible mode**, you choose the most important colors for your website, and the box size, and mosparo handles the rest.
+- With the **advanced visible mode**, you can choose all the colors, the size of the borders and radius, and some other settings of the visible box.
+- With the **simple invisible mode**, you can choose the most important colors for the invisible mosparo mode

+Please use the `Design mode` dropdown in the bottom left corner of the design settings page to switch between the modes.

 :::info
 Since mosparo works with standard HTML elements and CSS rules, you can override the entire appearance of the mosparo box with appropriate CSS rules.
 However, because this requires programming experience, this possibility is not further described in this documentation.